QuineDot/rust-learning/src/dyn-trait-borrow.md

 return is not contained within `Self` (except for returning a reference to some static value or similar, which is rarely what you want).

-However, sometimes you have a custom borrowing type which is not actually contained your owning type:
+However, sometimes you have a custom borrowing type which is *not* actually contained within your owning type:
 ```rust
 // We wish we could implement `Borrow<DataRef<'?>>`, but we can't
 pub struct Data {